-Facets are used for grouping documents based on some criteria, for example specific terms or date range.
+Facets group documents based on criteria, such as specific terms or date ranges.

-A filter facet returns a count of all search results that match a filter.
-The filter can be an expression, as used with the Filter method, so can range from a single criterion to very complex criteria made up of multiple sub criteria.
+A filter facet returns a count of search results that match a filter.
+The filter can be an expression used with the Filter method, ranging from a single criterion to complex criteria of multiple sub-criteria.

-The following example shows a sample search for all products which requests, and retrieves the value from, two filter facets.
+The following example shows a sample search for products that requests and retrieves the value from two filter facets.

 var result = client.Search<Product>() .FilterFacet("In stock", x => x.InStock.Match(true)) .FilterFacet("In stock on sale", x => x.InStock.Match(true) & x.OnSale.Match(true)) .GetResult() int inStock = result.FilterFacet("In stock").Count; int inStockAndOnSale = result .FilterFacet("In stock on sale").Count;